 Self-Regulation and Emotional Literacy

 The Zones of Regulation framework, developed by Leah Kuypers, is one of the most widely used self-regulation curricula in UK schools.
-It organises emotional and physiological states into four colour-coded zones: blue (low energy, sad, bored), green (calm, focused, ready to learn), yellow (heightened, anxious, excited), and red (overwhelmed, angry, out of control).
+It organises emotional and physiological states into four colour-coded zones: blue (low energy, sad, bored), green (calm, focussed, ready to learn), yellow (heightened, anxious, excited), and red (overwhelmed, angry, out of control).
 Crucially, all zones are presented as normal, not as good or bad.
 The goal is not to be in the green zone all the time; it is to know which zone you are in and have tools to manage transitions.
-For a Year 3 pupil who arrives at school already distressed, knowing how to name their zone and ask for a five-minute walk before the lesson begins is a concrete, teachable skill.
+For a Year 3 learner who arrives at school already distressed, knowing how to name their zone and ask for a five-minute walk before the lesson begins is a concrete, teachable skill.

 How Stress and Anxiety Affect Learning